btaute/notebooks/README.md

 # notebooks
-Collection of data anlyses in Notebooks
+Collection of data analyses in Notebooks